Types of WIL

 Blended WIL involves the use of technology to support and enable WIL online activities.
 These WIL activities may vary on a continuum of some face-to-face and some online engagement to fully online.

 - To support the preparation of students and industry/community partners for WIL activities

 - For communication, collaboration and supervision during the WIL activity

-- For evaluation, debriefing and reflection of the WIL activity
+- For presentations, evaluation, debriefing and reflection of the WIL activity

 WIL online activities provide opportunities for students from anywhere in the world to complete a work placement or a project for an industry/community partner using technology.
 Industry partners can engage in project work with an individual student or with a team of students.